rust-lang/rfcs/text/0000-reformed-fn-pointers.md

 #### B. Make "`fn`s are dynamically zero sized" externally visible.

-And interpret `fn`s as "incomplete function items".
+And interpret `fn`s as "incomplete function items", which aligns well with the plan to make `fn{f}`s (the "complete" function items) zero sized statically.
+(See [Rust Issue 19925](https://github.com/rust-lang/rust/issues/19925).)

-However, given that there are other "truly unsized" types, it is better to keep the implementation detail hidden, instead of coming up with an explanation for a special cased type that is "unsized statically but zero sized dynamically".
+However, it is likely that Rust will gain (other) truly unsized types one day, which is a more generally applicable solution.
+If possible, it is better to avoid special cases like "statically unsized but dynamically zero sized types".
+Thus it is better to avoid exposing the dynamic sizes of `fn`s for now.

 #### C. Allow `fn{f} -> &'static fn`, not `&fn{f} -> &fn`.

-It is a bit strange that a value type can be coerced to a reference type and the symmetry will be lost, though `fn{f}`s are indeed pointer-like in a way.
+Though `fn{f}`s are indeed pointer-like in a way, it is a bit strange that a value type can be coerced to a reference type.
+Also, the symmetry between `fn{f}`s and `fn`s will be lost.

 #### D. Make function item types truly denote functions.

 This alternative makes values of the type `fn{f}`s not copyable, and only `&fn{f}`s (and variations) can be passed around.

 This has the advantage of having dedicated types for representing functions (new `fn{f}`s), and there will be no pointer-like handle types (current `fn{f}`s), only true function references/pointers (`&fn{f}`s and variations).
+This is theoretically purer.

-However, unlike function handles, function references/pointers cannot be zero-sized.
+However, function handles do have their advantages over function references/pointers:

+1. Function handles can be zero-sized.
+2. Function handles do not involve the `&` sigil which usually has something to do with indirections (not considering optimizations).
+The lack of `&` is a visual hint for the lack of indirection when calling functions through the handles.

 Also, if `fn{f}`s are no longer `Copy`, more code will have to be changed to use `&fn{f}`, making this alternative a much larger-scale breaking change.

-#### E. Make function item types `&'static fn{f}`s.
+#### E. Make function item types `&'static fn{f}`s instead of `fn{f}`s.

+This alternative eliminates the pointer-like handle types just like Alternative D does, without breaking every piece of code currently taking function handles as arguments.

-Like Alternative D, this also rules out the possibility of zero-sized function handle types.
+This also has the pros and cons of having no function handles.

 # Unresolved questions